lynchnf/flunky/README.md

 To use Flunky to generate a new project, do the following:

 1. Copy an implementation JAR file in to directory `flunky/lib`.
+    An example would be the example implementation JAR, [flunky-ref-impl-x.x.x.jar](flunky-ref-impl/README.md) which is a part of this project.

 2. Create a properties file with the following fields: